chinibi/wc-step-by-step-ordering-free/readme.txt

 = Custom Set-up =

 Need some help setting up your Step-By-Step System For WooCommerce?
 Contact us for a custom quote.
 We provide custom setups and design for Premium customers.
 The SBS system is a very powerful tool.
-When setup correctly, SBS can help enhance online sales traffic, which translates to enhanced profitability.
+When set up correctly, SBS can help enhance online sales traffic, which translates to enhanced profitability.
 [Visit our site](http://stepbystepsys.com) for more info.

 == Installation ==